14 Essentials of Retail Customer Service

 6. Upselling and Add-ons

 One of the most costly customer service mistakes I see in retail is only showing customers what they asked for.
-This is becoming increasingly common in the age of online shopping, where customers may already know a lot about your products and just came in to grab it in person.
+This is becoming increasingly common in the age of online shopping, where customers may already know a lot about your products and just come in to grab them in person.

 When a customer walks in to make a specific purchase, a poorly trained employee either directs them to the product or tells them they don’t have it.
 This means the bare minimum sale, or no sale, will occur.